Complexity of Generic Limit Sets of Cellular Automata: Periodic factors

 \begin{lemma} Let $f$ be a CA on $A^\Z$ such that $\glimset(f)$ has a finite number of $\sigma^{\pm 1}$-chain components $X_1, \ldots, X_k$.
 Then there is a cyclic permutation $\rho$ of $\{1, \ldots, k\}$ such that $f(X_i) = X_{\rho(i)}$ for each $i = 1, \ldots, k$. \end{lemma}

 \begin{proof} Since the image of a $\sigma^{\pm 1}$-chain transitive subshift by a cellular automaton is also $\sigma^{\pm 1}$-chain transitive, each $X_i$ is mapped into some other component $X_{\rho(i)}$.
 This defines a function $\rho : \{1, \ldots, k\} \to \{1, \ldots, k\}$.
 By Lemma~\ref{lem:Invariant}, $\rho$ is surjective, hence a permutation, and $f$ maps each $X_i$ surjectively to $X_{\rho(i)}$.
-Corollary~4.12 in~\cite{DjGu18} implies that $\rho$ must be a cyclic permutation. \end{proof}
+Corollary~4.13 in~\cite{DjGu19} implies that $\rho$ must be a cyclic permutation. \end{proof}

-\begin{proposition} If a subshift $X \subset A^\Z$ has a finite number of $\sigma^{\pm 1}$-chain components and a finite factor with nontrivial dynamics, then it is not the generic limit set of any CA. \end{proposition}
+\begin{proposition} If a subshift $X \subset A^\Z$ has a finite number of $\sigma^{\pm 1}$-chain components and a finite factor that does not consist of fixed points, then it is not the generic limit set of any CA. \end{proposition}